Vulcalien/gba-game-template/README.md

 `color-convert.py` converts 24-bit color codes into 15-bit color codes,
 as used by the GBA.
 Both input and output are in hexadecimal numerals.

-`header-checksum.py` calculates the 'complement check' (header checksum) of the given '.gba' binary file.
+`header-checksum.py` calculates the header checksum of the given '.gba' binary file.
 The resulting number can then be written in the ROM header.

 `convert-resources.py` converts all resources listed in a JSON file into a GBA-readable format.
 It supports images, tilesets, images and binary